100 The World of Biology (4)

 372 Comparative Anatomy (4)

 A study of the evolution, morphology, and physiology of vertebrates.
 An intensive laboratory-directed examination of the major organ systems of vertebrates as exemplified by the lamprey, dogfish, salamander, and cat.
 Intended for students seeking careers in biology, medicine, or veterinary sciences.
 Prerequisites: BIO 200 with a grade of C or higher or consent.
 Lecture three hours, laboratory three hours each week.
-Offered on demand.
+Offered spring of even-numbered years.

 373 Marine Invertebrate Zoology (4)